-- On the mobile app, navigate to Climate to customize the temperature at which you want to heat the cabin.
+- In the mobile app, navigate to Climate to customize the temperature at which you want to heat the cabin.
 This also warms the high voltage Battery as needed.

-- On the mobile app, navigate to NoteTesla recommends activating climate settings at least 30-45 minutes before departure (see Climate Controls).
+- In the mobile app, navigate to NoteTesla recommends activating climate settings at least 30-45 minutes before departure (see Operating Climate Controls).
 Preconditioning times depend on outside temperature and other factors.
-The Mobile App will notify you once your vehicle has reached the desired preconditioning temperature.
+The mobile app will notify you once your vehicle has reached the desired preconditioning temperature.

 to melt snow, ice, and frost on the windshield, windows, and mirrors.
 This also warms the high voltage Battery as needed.

 - If your charge port latch freezes in place and a charging cable becomes stuck in the charge port, try manually releasing the charge cable.
 See Manually Releasing Charge Cable.